 I love ya’ll for being here.
 I have some great things to share.
 I’m going to start writing everyday.
 Stay tuned, my friends 🙂

-Dad of 5 beautiful kids, Heston & Alex my twin boys, and my daughters Peace and Sky.
+Dad of 5 beautiful kids, my son Trey, Heston & Alex my twin boys, and my daughters Peace and Sky.
 Dad of 2 angel babies in Heaven, Ryan and Talon.
 Divorced.
-Semi-retired app developer, business partner, Commercial Real estate investor, vegan, lifelong Catholic, voting independent party member, guitar playing singer who owns a dog, and 2 cats.
+Semi-retired app developer, business partner, Commercial Real estate investor, vegan, lifelong Catholic, voting independent party member, guitar playing singer who owns a dog, and 3 cats.
 We live in beautiful Denver, Colorado.
-Currently riding out the COVID pandemic in Waimanalo, Hawaii.
 I started my first blog Janaury 1st, 2010.
 Official owner of NotBatmanYet.com and @NotBatmanYet Twitter account.